-WATER FOR GRASSROOTS (W4G) is partnering in 2020 with Pennsylvania Stands Up, Make The Road-PA, New Florida Majority, LUCHA in Arizona, Durham For All in North Carolina, and more.
+WATER FOR GRASSROOTS (W4G) supports community organizing groups in the swing states.
+In the 2020 election we partnered with Pennsylvania Stands Up, Make The Road-PA, New Florida Majority, LUCHA in Arizona, Durham For All in North Carolina, and more.
 We focus on groups organizing in working-class communities, especially in communities of color, and we put a priority on the fight against voter suppression.
-See our Calendar for ways to help beat Trump in 2020, and change the swing states in a way that lasts.

 WHAT WE'VE DONE